-Victims of crime and persons involved in emergency situations on campus are advised and strongly encouraged to promptly report incidents to Campus Safety (F.A.S.P.
+Victims of crime and persons involved in emergency situations on campus are advised and strongly encouraged to promptly report incidents to Campus Security (F.A.S.P.
 Allied Universal Security and Protection) and local law enforcement.
+(See BP and AP 3515, Reporting of Crimes).
 Most crimes can be reported anonymously if the caller chooses.
-Reports of crime may also be made to Campus Safety Authorities who include department, designated official including but not limited to Vice Presidents, Directors, Deans, Department Heads, Student Affairs, Student Organization Program Managers and all Athletic Coaches and Assistant Coaches.
+Reports of crime may also be made to Campus Safety Authorities who include department, designated official including but not limited to vice presidents, directors, deans, department heads, Student Affairs personnel, student organization program managers and all athletic coaches, including assistant coaches.